-ZOVAR sends an intention to cancel the subscription, on which the subscriber can give his or her opinion.

-- Provided the circumstances remain unchanged, ZOVAR takes a decision to cancel the subscriber registration: - The subscriber registration remain valid during the objection period (6 weeks) - Servercertificates remain valid during the objection period (6 weeks) - o It's not possible to apply for new servercertificates.
+- ZOVAR sends an intention to cancel the subscription, on which the subscriber has two weeks to give his or her opinion. - Three weeks after the intention to cancel the subscriber's registration, provided the circumstances remain unchanged, ZOVAR takes a decision to cancel the subscriber registration: - The subscriber registration remains valid during the objection period (6 weeks) - Server certificates remain valid during the objection period (6 weeks) - $\circ\quad$ It's not possible to apply for new server certificates.

-After the objection period has expired the servercertificates shall be revoked and the subscriber registration shall be canceled.
+One week after the objection period has expired the server certificates shall be revoked and the subscriber registration shall be canceled.
 ZOVAR does not provide any refund for the remaining period of validity of revoked certificates.